Go back to Index of Recipes

 are also extremely quick and easy to make, and

 store well in an airtight tin so that you've always got something to munch.
-20 oz / 600g unsweetened muesli, available |
+20 oz / 600g unsweetened muesli, |

 |